kvarak/dnd/docs/_Rules/skills.md

 <details>
   <summary>Cordage</summary>
   <div markdown="1">
   You are trained in crafting nets, cords, ropes or cables of varying thicknesses and strengths from fibrous threads of both natural and artificial origin.
-This also grants Expertise on checks made to assess strength and wear for such items.
+This also grants <b>Expertise</b> on checks made to assess strength and wear for such items.

   <details>
     <summary>Knot Tying</summary>